 Background to Call to Action (videos give most painless intro)

 - NJCA video (23 minutes – legal aspects)

-- AAFS video (34 minutes – scientific aspects)
+- AAFS video NSW (34 minutes – scientific aspects)

 Two papers you are asked to read when you can

-- Fraser, H. (in press).
+- Fraser, H. (2018).
 Thirty years is long enough: It’s time to create a process that ensures covert recordings used as evidence in court are interpreted reliably and fairly.
 Journal of Judicial Administration.
 27:3 95-104 Now officially published